florian-huber/data_science_course/book/03_data_science_ethics_society.md

 ### Objective:

-This exercise is designed to engage participants in a thoughtful discussion about the ethical implications of data science applications across various domains.
-By working in small groups, you'll explore real-world scenarios where data science intersects with ethical considerations, fostering a deeper understanding of the responsibilities that accompany the power of data analytics.
+This exercise is designed to help you discuss and reflect on the ethical implications of data science in different domains.
+Working in small groups, you will examine a concrete application area and identify possible ethical tensions, risks, and responsibilities.

 ### Instructions: